• Skip to primary navigation

 Jacqui

-Spaghetti alla Nerano made famous by Stanley Tucci in his Searching for Italy series is an excellent example of a simple but exquisite vegetable pasta recipe from Southern Italy.
-It includes ingredients typical of Neapolitan cuisine and is very easy to make!
+Spaghetti alla Nerano made famous by Stanley Tucci in his Searching for Italy series is an excellent and delicious example of a simple but exquisite vegetable pasta recipe from Southern Italy.
+It includes ingredients typical of Neapolitan cuisine such as zucchini, garlic, basil and provolone cheese and is easy to make.

 Course Main Course